Best daily deals

 The MOMENTUM True Wireless 3 buds have an IPX4 rating to protect against sweat, unlike the Sony WF-1000XM3.

-Sennheiser flagship, MOMENTUM True Wireless 3 is another great option.
-It has far better noise canceling than the WF-1000XM3, as well as a host of more premium features, including high quality codecs like aptX and aptX Adaptive.
+Sennheiser flagship, MOMENTUM True Wireless 3 is another excellent option.
+It has far better noise canceling than the WF-1000XM3, as well as a host of more premium features, including high-quality codecs like aptX and aptX Adaptive.
 Like the CX Plus True Wireless, the MOMENTUM True Wireless 3 does not have 360 Audio capabilities, but for the vast majority of music, it sounds excellent.

 The Jabra Elite 4 Active is a great pair of workout earbuds